 - Request that your child is placed in a home of a particular religion.

 - Update information in your agency record at any time.

-- Receive sufficient counseling and education for you to make an informed decision.
+- Receive sufficient counseling, education, and time for you to make an informed decision.

 - Know the agency's policy on contacting birth parents if the child's placement falls through.

 - Select witnesses, people who support you when you sign your relinquishment papers.

 - Not be coerced by any person into relinquishing your child for adoption.

 - Refuse contact from the prospective adoptive parents or their agent.

 Are you facing an unplanned pregnancy and considering adoption?
 There are three basic types of adoption plans.
 You can choose from any of these options.
 The Alliance for Children can help you create a personalized adoption plan that reflects your wishes.
 We work together so you will have an active role in choosing a pre-approved adoptive family.
 This way, you will have greater peace of mind and know that your adoption plan is the best choice for you and your child.